galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-scanpy-pbmc3k/tutorial.md

 ## Selection of features

-scRNA-Seq date are often used in exploratory analyses to characterize heterogeneity across cells.
+Data from scRNA-Seq is often used in exploratory analyses to characterize heterogeneity across cells.
 With clustering and dimensionality reduction, cells are compared based on their gene expression profiles.
-The choice of genes to use may have a major impact on the behavior of the clustering and the dimensionality reduction.
+The choice of genes to use may have a major impact on the behaviour of the clustering and the dimensionality reduction.
 We need then to remove genes with random noise while keeping genes containing useful information about the biology of the system.
-This reduce the data size but still highlight any interesting biological signal without the noise that obscures that structure.
+This reduces the data size but still highlights any interesting biological signal without the noise that obscures that structure.

 Selecting the most variable genes based on their expression across the cells (i.e. genes highly expressed in some cells, and lowly expressed in others) is the simplest approach for feature selection.
 With this approach, we assume that increased variation in some genes compared to other genes are genuine biological differences and not technical noise or a baseline level of "uninteresting" biological variation.

-To quantify the per-gene variation, the simplest approach consist in computing the variance of the log-normalized expression values for each gene across all cells in the population.
+To quantify the per-gene variation, the simplest approach consists of computing the variance of the log-normalized expression values for each gene across all cells in the population.
 With this approach, the feature selection is based on the same log-values as the ones used in clustering, ensuring then that the quantitative definition of heterogeneity is consistent throughout the entire analysis.

 Calculation of the per-gene variance is simple but feature selection requires modelling of the mean-variance relationship, as done in the Seurat procedure ({% cite stuart2019comprehensive %}) we will use.

-Once the per-gene variation has been quantified, we need to select the subset of highly variable genes that we will use in dowstream analyses.
+Once the per-gene variation has been quantified, we need to select the subset of highly variable genes that we will use in downstream analyses.
 A large subset reduces the risk of discarding any interesting biological signal, but increases the noise from irrelevant genes on the signal.
 The optimal trade-off is difficult to determine but there are several common strategies routinely used.
 You can read the [Chapter 8 from "Orchestrating Single-Cell Analysis with Bioconductor"](https://osca.bioconductor.org/feature-selection.html#hvg-selection) for a nice presentation of the different strategies.
-Here, we will keep as highly variables the genes with normalized dispersion higher after normalization than 0.5.
+Here, we will define the set of highly variable genes as those which, after normalization, have a normalized dispersion amount higher than 0.5.

 > ### {% icon hands_on %} Hands-on: Identify the highly variable genes
 >